bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Cognito.md

 Secure Identity and Access Management for Apps
 ```
 ## User Pools
+- Can act as a intermediate between your user and their Social Sign-In, OIDC, SAML.
+-

 ## Identity Pools
 Identity Pools are used to authorize access for AWS Services.